intersystems-community/irisdemo-demo-opcua/README.md

-The OPC UA adapter for IRIS contained in this repository serves to allow IRIS to act as an OPC UA client in order to access OPC UA servers and query those servers for information.
+The OPC UA adapter for IRIS contained in this repository serves to allow IRIS to act as an OPC UA client in order to access OPC UA servers, primarily to query those servers for information, allowing the construction of data feeds to continuously import data into IRIS.
+(The adapter can also be used to write data to servers in limited amounts as is described regarding the SimpleWrite and SecureWrite demos at bottom).

 Users of the adapter can construct "DataSource" classes in ObjectScript with properties that reference queryable OPC UA nodes